nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="c-has-granules-or-cwic"></a> Find collections with or without granules, or the collection is tagged with the configured CWIC tag.

 The `has_granules_or_cwic` parameter can be set to "true" or "false".
 When true, the results will be restricted to collections with granules or with the configured CWIC tag.
-When false, results will be restricted to collections without granules.
+When false, will return any collections without granules.

     curl "%CMR-ENDPOINT%/collections?has_granules_or_cwic=true"

+**Note:** this parameter will soon be retired in favor of a replacement parameter found below, `have_granules_or_opensearch`.

+#### <a name="c-has-granules-or-opensearch"></a> Find collections with or without granules, or the collection is tagged with the configured OpenSearch tag.

+The `has_granules_or_opensearch` parameter can be set to "true" or "false".
+When true, the results will be restricted to collections with granules or with the configured OpenSearch tag.
+When false, will return any collections without granules.

+    curl "%CMR-ENDPOINT%/collections?has_granules_or_opensearch=true"

 #### <a name="c-has-opendap-url"></a> Find collections with or without an OPeNDAP service RelatedURL.